DigiDago/moodle-block_course_modulenavigation/README.md

 Maintainer
 ============
-The block has been developed by Bas Brand and was based on an request of Digidago (Clément PRUDHOMME).
+Course module navigation has been developed by Bas Brand and was based on an request of Digidago (Clément PRUDHOMME).
 It is currently maintained by DigiDago / Bas Brand.

 Required version of Moodle